-Four key events of Ramayana direct the entire tragedy of king Dasaratha`s life.
-The first story is about Dasaratha and Ravana.
+Event 1: The first story is about Dasaratha and Ravana.
 Hearing Dasaratha's fame Ravana felt jealous and sent messengers to his court asking for his homage and regard otherwise threatened for the war.
 In reply Dasaratha shot off arrows and told the messengers that when they will return to Lanka they would found that main gates of Lanka to be shut closed by the arrows.
 Ravana felt humiliated at this defeat and took it as his insult.
-He also realized that king Dasaratha was superior to him.
+He also realized that King Dasaratha was superior to him.
 Then Ravana took a severe penance to pacify Lord Brahma.
 When Brahma appeared before Ravana, he asked him not to bless Dasaratha with the gift of child.

-Dasaratha also fought for the gods in the battle against Asuras and Kaikeyi acted as his charioteer.
-Kaikayi saved Dasaratha's life during the battle.
+Event 3: King Dasaratha also fought for the gods in the battle against Asuras and Kaikeyi acted as his charioteer.
+Kaikeyi saved Dasaratha's life during the battle.
 Dasaratha was so pleased with Kaikeyi that he asked her to wish two boons, on which Kaikeyi said that she would ask when she wished to avail them.
 These three incidents played a significant role to make Dasaratha's fate.

-By Ravana's wish he had no sons, which he was able to overcome by performing the horse sacrifice to obtain children.
+Event 4: By Ravana's wish he had no sons, which he was able to overcome by performing the horse sacrifice to obtain children.
 Dasaratha was blessed with four sons.
 When the boys were grown up, Dasaratha decided to retire and embrocate his eldest son Rama to the throne of Ayodhya.
 Before the anoint ceremony took place Kaikeyi asked Dasaratha to grant him boons according to good old promise.
-She asked for the first boon her son Bharata's enthronement instead of Rama and for the second boon she asked Rama's exile to forest for fourteen years.
-Dasaratha was helpless and he must grant the boons to maintain the truth, which was `Kshatriya dharma`.
-After Rama left Ayodhya Dasaratha could not bear the pain of the seperation from his most beloved son.
-Unable to withstand the anguish, the dispirited king Dasaratha died out of grief and pain and thus Sravana`s blind parent's curse came true.
+She asked for the first boon her son Bharata's enthronement instead of Rama and for the second boon she asked Rama's exile to forest for 14 years.
+Dasaratha was helpless and he must grant the boons to maintain the truth, which was "Kshatriya dharma".
+After Rama left Ayodhya Dasaratha could not bear the pain of the separation from his most beloved son.
+Unable to withstand the anguish, the dispirited king Dasaratha died out of grief and pain and thus Shravana's blind parent's curse came true.